witnet/research/bridge/docs/block_relay.md

 where |X| = x<sub>1</sub>, x<sub>2</sub>, ..., x<sub>N</sub> and each x<sub>i</sub> is the value proposed by selected node i.

 With this scheme all nodes are incentivized to set the fees as low as possible in favor of price competition.
-Ideally, all bridge nodes would set it low enough (taking into account the transaction gas and potential benefit derived from the WBI) so that they get an equal share of the rewards.
+Ideally, all bridge nodes would set it low enough (taking into account the transaction gas and potential benefit derived from the WRB) so that they get an equal share of the rewards.

 ## Stages